TISgitx/ipod_theme_max_features/README.md

 Select your iPod in the sidebar of Finder or iTunes.
 If you are running Linux, you can use a Windows virtual machine and connect your iPod to the virtual machine.
 Hold down the Option key (Mac), or Shift key (Windows) and click Check for Update, then choose the repacked custom ipsw firmware from step 6.

 After your iPod finishes updating, you should see your custom artwork.
-To see your custom translations or hidden app labels, open Settings > General > Language > English (UK) > Save.
+To see your custom translations or hidden app labels, open Settings > General > Language > Select any language you have edited > Save.

 Note: When running custom themed firmware, iPod nano 6th generation may forget song ratings, playlist edits, or changed settings after reboot.
 To work around this, perform step 9, make your changes, then step 7 again.
 This doesn't affect iPod nano 7th generation.